lacework/go-sdk/cli/docs/lacework_compliance_azure_get-report.md

 Get the latest Azure compliance assessment report, these reports run on a regular schedule, typically once a day.
 The available report formats are human-readable (default), json and pdf.

+To list all Azure tenants and subscriptions configured in your account:

+    lacework compliance azure list

 To run an ad-hoc compliance assessment use the command:

     lacework compliance azure run-assessment <tenant_id>